surishortlink/suri/README.md

   you found it useful.
 - Removed `npm run release` to release a new version of Suri.
 You can manually add it back if you want to tag release versions of your repository.
-- Removed Heroku as a one click deploy platform because they no longer offer a free tier.
+- Removed Heroku as a deploy platform because they no longer offer a free tier.
+  You can still deploy there quite easily if you're willing to pay.

 ## Development